andreesteve/mocha-ui-tsexports/README.md

 This mocha UI addon provides a way to represent test cases using classes.
 Currently supporting [TypeScript](http://www.typescriptlang.org/) classes compiled as commonJS.
-Each class is represented as a test suite, and each method in the class is a test class.
+Each class is represented as a test suite, and each method in the class is a test case.

 Installation
 ------------